aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

    Additional endpoints may exist in other AWS regions.
 Any endpoint can be added to any Accelerator configuration file, as long as it follows the standardized endpoint naming convention (e.g. com.amazonaws.{region}.{service}).

+??? faq "1.6.18.
+How can centralized EC2 patch management be deployed?"

+    #### How can centralized EC2 patch management be deployed?

+    With Quick Setup, a capability of AWS Systems Manager, you can create patch policies powered by Patch Manager.
+A patch policy defines the schedule and baseline to use when automatically patching your Amazon Elastic Compute Cloud (Amazon EC2) instances and other managed nodes.
+This solution needs modification to deploy into the ASEA.
+See the guide [here](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/v1.5.7/src/mkdocs/docs/guides/ssm-quick-setup-patching/ssm-quick-setup-patching-configuration.md) to learn how.

 ## 1.7.
 Network Architecture

 ??? faq "1.7.1.
 We want to securely connect our on-premises networks/datacenters to our AWS Cloud PBMM tenancy, what does AWS you recommend?"